-Prevention (from April!): Discover the nest before it gets too big:
+Prevention (from the end of March/April: Discover the nest before it gets too big:

 - Regularly activate the shutters on your windows. - Watch out for dark places (sheds, huts, etc.).

 Wasps are useful insects and do not sting as long as they are not threatened.